rschristopher/ischristtrue.com/src/who-is-christ.md

 The right relationship with God means to ask and receive His grace, and to let His will and our will become one.
 We are not aiming at growing stronger in order to be independent of God.
-We are instead to become closer to God.
+We are instead aiming to become closer to God.
 All things -- our sins, our joys, everything -- are to be offered up to Christ Jesus that we may receive God's grace.

 *Theosis*, becoming like Christ, means necessarily to become more and more willfully dependent on God.